 Instructors must keep individual assignment grades for all students updated in the LMS.
 Grades will be updated no less than once weekly to ensure students have updated information about their progress in a class.
 The College's LMS, Canvas, provides tools to calculate a point-in-time grade.
+The point-in-time grade calculation should be determined by considering points earned to date and points available to date.
+The point-in-time grade should not reflect points earned out of total points available at end of course.
 Faculty are expected to use Canvas to provide students with a grade calculation so that integrations with other student outreach tools can effectively support persistence, completion, and retention.